mala-lab/TAM-master/README.md

 >📋  TAM is implemented in Pytorch 1.6.0 with python 3.7 and all the experiments are run on an NVIDIA GeForce RTX 3090 24GB GPU.

 ## Datasets
-> BlogCatalog and ACM were downloaded from https://github.com/yixinliu233/CoLA
+> BlogCatalog and ACM were downloaded from https://github.com/yixinliu233/CoLA <br>
-> Amazon and Yelpchi were downloaded from  https://github.com/YingtongDou/CARE-GNN
+> Amazon and Yelpchi were downloaded from  https://github.com/YingtongDou/CARE-GNN <br>
-> Amazon-all and Yelpchi-all were downloaded from  https://github.com/YingtongDou/CARE-GNN
+> Amazon-all and Yelpchi-all were downloaded from  https://github.com/YingtongDou/CARE-GNN <br>
-> Facebook is obtained from  https://github.com/zhiming-xu/conad
+> Facebook is obtained from  https://github.com/zhiming-xu/conad <br>
-> Reddit is downloaded from https://github.com/pygod-team/data
+> Reddit is downloaded from https://github.com/pygod-team/data  <br>
-> T-finance is downloaded from https://drive.google.com/drive/folders/1PpNwvZx_YRSCDiHaBUmRIS3x1rZR7fMr
+> T-finance is downloaded from https://drive.google.com/drive/folders/1PpNwvZx_YRSCDiHaBUmRIS3x1rZR7fMr <br>
-> OGB-Protein is downloaded from https://ogb.stanford.edu/docs/nodeprop/#ogbn-arxiv
+> OGB-Protein is downloaded from https://ogb.stanford.edu/docs/nodeprop/#ogbn-arxiv <br>

 ## Training